Freshwater bivalve: External

-Freshwater bivalves, as their name implies, have a protective exoskeleton composed of two half-shells or "valves", connected via a soft ligament along a hinge.
+Freshwater bivalves, as their name implies, have a protective exoskeleton composed of two half-shells or "valves", connected via a soft ligament along a hinge (close to a protrusion on the shell called the umbo).
 These two valves are non-living, composed of both organic and inorganic substances that make up three major valve layers.
 The first, outermost layer is the thin epidermis (periostracum), followed by a second prismatic layer, containing calcium carbonate.
 The third and innermost layer is also the thickest and is most commonly referred to as the mother of pearl—a widely harvested source for the production of ornamental buttons.

-The external appearances of these shells can be extremely variable when comparing members of different families, genus, etc., as well as intraspecies.
+The external appearances of these shells can be extremely variable when comparing members of different families, genera, species, as well as within a species (i;e between different populations).
 Valve surface appearances can range from smooth to dramatically sculpted, showcasing ornamental pustules, pimples, grooves, and ridges.
 The overall shape of the valve can also vary drastically, from laterally compressed and narrow, to wide and globular.

 Internal

-The mantle is a multifunctional, generally thin and fragile structure that line bivalve interiors and encloses their bodies.
-This structure secretes the shell, contains respiratory organs and facilitates feeding.
+Within the shell, the living soft tissue can be found: the mantle is a multifunctional, generally thin and fragile structure that line bivalve interiors and encloses their bodies.
+This tissue secretes material to build the shell, and contains respiratory organs and facilitates feeding.
 The cavity that exists between the mantle and other soft tissues is aptly named the mantle cavity.